sumittiwari42/Sass-Mixins/README.md

 	}

 	### use
-	1. Use this mixing for parent of iframe
+	1. Use this Mixin for parent of iframe
 	 @include video_parent();

-  	1. Use this mixing for iframe
+  	1. Use this Mixin for iframe
 	 @include video_frame();